vincentntang/vincentntang.com/content/posts/20220722-calendar-planning/index.md

 There's also social media content to post to advertise and market future events.
 And, as an event host you need to also capture marketing material as well to post.
 You'll also need to manage off days to prevent burn out, amongst other things.

-The unfortunately reality is even though I have a member board, I still end up doing 90% of the work since we're run by volunteers.
-I've talked to a number of event organizers as well, and this tends to be the norm.

-We have members that do want to help, but at the end of the day you're expected to set all the ground rules, management, and expectations.
-Most members just want to do the "fun work" and not 90% of the grueling everyday work that keeps things afloat
+We have members that do want to help, but you're still expected to set all the ground rules, management, and expectations.
+Everyone loves doing the fun work (e.g. being the master of ceremonies), but the boring work makes up 90% of what keeps things afloat

 So with this guide I will tell you how I manage all the work I need to do for [Tampa Devs](https://tampadevs.com) on my calendar, without burning myself out.
 And doing it in the most time-effective way possible